 2. Look at the Pictures

-One of the best ways to tell whether a site is legitimate, especially an e-commerce site, is to take a look at the advertising pictures on the website.
-A legitimate business uses advertising pictures that genuinely reflect the products they sell.
+One of the best ways to tell whether a site is legitimate, especially an e-commerce site, is to take a look at the product and advertising pictures on the website.
+A legitimate business uses images that genuinely reflect the products they sell.
 But a non-legitimate business will use pictures gleaned from other websites or taken from free stock image sites.

 A good way to make sure that a company’s pictures are genuinely of that company’s products is to do a reverse image search.
 If you only see a few results, look through them more closely.
 It might just be listings on multiple sites from the same company.
-But if you see dozens or even hundreds of results, it’s very possible that the company stole those pictures from other places online.
+But if you see dozens or even hundreds of results–with very different names/labels–it’s very possible that the company stole those pictures from other places online.

-When you’re trying to scan a business’s general catalog, you should notice a few different things.
+When you try to scan a business’s general catalog, you should notice a few different things.
 First, how long has the company been selling products?
 Second, how many products does the company have available?
 Third, do all the products appear to have similar listings, or are the listings drastically different between products?

 These questions all serve different purposes.
 To interpret the answer to the first question, consider that a brand-new company doesn’t have as firm a foundation as one that’s been around for many years.
 If a company sells its products for a long time without closing down, it’s more likely to be genuine.